rahulboda1/keystone-01/keystone/Readme.md

 And this version performs all the above crud operations.

-Swagger Dependency-
+Swagger Dependency:-

 -Allows globally overriding response messages for different http methods.
 -Application’s API can be represented in a single json file.
--Following annotations attributes support description resolutions.
+-Following annotations attributes support description resolutions:

 •@ApiParam#value()
 •@ApiImplicitParam#value()
 •@ApiModelProperty#value()